 “I took coke and alcohol and partied seven days a week.
 I couldn’t concentrate on football or anything else for that matter.
 Partying was what my life was about.
 Liverpool is dangerous if you don’t know how to control yourself.
 I realised Liverpool would kill me.
 I needed to leave.”

-Van der Meyde’s life had hit its lowest point and he eventually managed to return home to Holland.
-His football career never recovered and a failed spell at PSV Eindhoven was his last as a professional footballer before retirement in 2011.
+Van der Meyde’s life had hit its lowest point but he eventually managed to return home to the Netherlands.
+His career never recovered and a failed spell at PSV Eindhoven was his last as a professional footballer before retirement in 2011.

 Now that he is retired and clean from alcohol and drugs, Van der Meyde has laid bare his past in his autobiography and a series of interviews.
 He summed up his own squandered career speaking to BBC Radio 5 Live.
 “At one moment I was second behind Figo as the best winger in Europe and sometimes I think I wasted it.
 That is a lesson and now I want to help other players and help them not make the same mistakes I did.”